snyuryev/snyuryev.github.io/_posts/2015-3-30-Custom-activity-indicator-with-swift.md

 ![Alt text](https://github.com/snyuryev/snyuryev.github.io/raw/master/images/customActivityIndicatorSwift.png "Loading indicator")

-As you see it is realy simple to create your custom indicator.
-And in could be used in the same way like original UIActivityIndicatorView.
+As you see it is realy easy to create your custom indicator.
+And it could be used in the same way like original UIActivityIndicatorView.